-Gina Dominique’s title of the series, "The Studio: Real principles summing up eight limbs of ashtanga yoga and twenty years of my artistic and moral life", references Gustave Courbet’s 19th century Realist manifesto masterpiece, "The Painter's Studio: A real allegory determining seven years of my artistic and moral life".
+Gina Dominique’s "The Studio: Real principles summing up eight limbs of ashtanga yoga and twenty years of my artistic and moral life", series title references Gustave Courbet’s 19th century Realist manifesto masterpiece, "The Painter's Studio: A real allegory determining seven years of my artistic and moral life".
 In style Dominique nods to Robert Indiana’s late 20th century Pop Art works.

-Over the eight paintings in the series, Dominique cites 'eight limbs of yoga' as described in chapter 2 sutras 28–55, and chapter 3 sutras 3 and 54 of Patanjali’s Yoga Sutras.
-In them Pantanjali states that yoga consists of a set of prescriptions for a morally disciplined and purposeful life, and defines the eight limbs as, yama (abstinences), niyama (observances), asana (yoga postures), pranayama (breath control), pratyahara (withdrawal of the senses), dharana (concentration), dhyana (meditation) and samadhi (absorption).
+Over the eight paintings Dominique cites Pantanjali's 'eight limbs of yoga' as described in chapter 2 sutras 28–55, and chapter 3 sutras 3 and 54 of the Yoga Sutras, which state that yoga consists of a set of prescriptions for a morally disciplined and purposeful life.
+The eight limbs are defined as yama (abstinences), niyama (observances), asana (yoga postures), pranayama (breath control), pratyahara (withdrawal of the senses), dharana (concentration), dhyana (meditation) and samadhi (absorption).

 Previous